tomsquest/tomsquest.github.io/_posts/2013-09-30-maven-in-colors.md

 ![Maven failed build with colors](/assets/images/posts/2013/maven-colors-failure.png)

-## Preferred solution : shell function
+## Preferred solution: shell function

 My preferred solution is to pipe Maven's output to **sed** and to insert Ansi color sequences at the correct locations.
 It is done like this :